pmarquez/PERSONA-HRM/README.md

 I need to write a better README.
 This one is just the result of trying to translate into English a bunch of twisted lines connecting boxes that I drew on a piece of paper when I was trying to establish a starting point for this project.

-So read on at your own risk.
+So, for now, read on at your own risk ;) .

 PERSONA has been conceived as an HRM platform that emphasizes the HUMAN part of the HRM.

 Now, since github is for code, I will briefly describe a few of the design goals and technical elements that will be a part of the platform.

 Some desired goals are: complete decoupling between server and clients.
-Webcomponents on the client side.
-APIs, Microservices where they make sense (and sometimes where they do not! :) ).
+Webcomponents (Polymer?) on the client side.
+REST APIs, Microservices.

 MODULES